survivejs/webpack-book/manuscript/developing/04_composing_configuration.md

 ### Split Parts per Purpose

-To add hierarchy to the way configuration parts are managed, you could decompose *webpack.parts.js* per category like this:
+To add hierarchy to the way configuration parts are managed, you could decompose *webpack.parts.js* per category:

 ```bash
 .